rbaxim/MOP/README.md

 > **Remote Code Execution Risk**: MOP bridges stdin/stdout to HTTP(s).
 > Exposing this server to the open internet without a firewall or
 > authentication is extremely dangerous.
+> [!WARNING]
+> **Forcing/Stealing a port**: This can terminate unexpected processes
+> and should be used carefully and wisely.
+Only use for automation.

 ### Repo & dev